Our people and brands have always had longstanding and positive relationships with farmers, on whose raw materials we rely.

 Our membership of SAI provides us with a collaborative platform in which to work with our industry peers and suppliers to continue to build capacity for sustainable agriculture across our value chains.
 It also gives us the opportunity to work with farmers to strengthen our existing approaches.

-In Africa, where we see significant potential for developing more sustainable farming practices, we met our goal of sourcing 70% of agricultural materials locally (i.e. materials sourced within Africa and used by our African markets) by 2015.
-We have increased this target to 80% for 2020.
+In Africa this year, where we see significant potential for developing more sustainable farming practices, we sourced 82% of agricultural raw materials locally within Africa for use by our African markets, compared to 78% last year.

 Sustainable Agriculture Guidelines